alo9507/JustKeepClicking/content/blog/auth/index.md

 <blockquote>The tradeoff in SDK development is opinionated vs. flexible.
 Shoot for 80% approval.</blockquote>

-AuthManager checks off all three of my usualy criteria for making a singltone:
+AuthManager checks off all three of my usual criteria for justifying a singltone:

 - The object is used in many parts of the application
 - It's conceptually difficult to imagine a need for more than one of that object to exist simultaneously